graninas/Functional-Design-and-Architecture/README.md

 # Functional Design and Architecture
-Code and materials for book "Functional Design and Architecture"
+Code and materials for my book "Functional Design and Architecture"

 - [Buy the book on Leanpub](https://leanpub.com/functional-design-and-architecture)

+_N.B.
+I'm currently working on the second book, [Pragmatic Type Level Design](https://www.patreon.com/pragmatic_type_level_design).
+Your support will be highly appreciated!_

 ### What this book is about?